Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 \subsubsection{Turn-taking and Latency Control}

-Turn-taking in the agent-led interviews was iteratively refined to address both the communication needs of older adults with suspected dementia and the multi-party nature of the sessions (patient and informant).
-Patients often began interviews by speaking slowly, often over-articulating words under the assumption that the agent might have limited hearing or speech recognition ability—likely because, as a voice-only system, it lacked nonverbal cues such as facial expressions or gestures.
-To make turn boundaries transparent, the interface therefore provided explicit visual indicators to signal when the agent is speaking and when it is actively listening.
-Unlike typical conversational agent settings, which aim to minimize response latency, longer latency was preferred here to avoid interrupting participants, whose slower speech pace and extended pauses often reflected effortful recall while formulating answers.
-After a few trials with patients, we allowed up to 5 seconds of silence before the agent takes its turn, extending this threshold to 10 seconds for questions that required more elaborate descriptions or that we observed took more time for participants to think about before answering.
-In multi-speaker settings, speaker role transitions required careful management, as hesitation or overlapping speech occasionally occurred between the patient and informant.
-To address this, the agent recognized that both speakers were present and that information should primarily come from the patient, prompting the informant when the patient’s response was insufficient.
-Each role was addressed separately whenever possible, maintaining a predictable alternation pattern and reducing ambiguity about who should respond.
+Turn-taking was iteratively refined to address both the communication needs of older adults with suspected cognitive impairment and the multi-party nature of the sessions (patient and informant).
+The interface provided explicit visual indicators to signal when the agent is speaking and when it is actively listening.
+Unlike typical conversational agent settings that minimize response latency, longer latency was preferred here to avoid interrupting participants, whose slower speech pace and extended pauses often reflected effortful recall while formulating answers.
+We allowed up to 5 seconds of silence before the agent takes its turn, extending this threshold to 10 seconds for questions that required more elaborate descriptions.
+In multi-speaker settings, the agent addressed each role separately to maintain predictable alternation and reduce ambiguity about who should respond.
+In an effort to mimic a dementia specialist interview as much as possible, the patient and informant were interviewed together.
+For most clinician visits, it is not practical to interview the patient and informant separately.